-- the student lives near a State/Territory border and will attend a school at a nearby interstate location; or - interstate travel is more cost effective than intrastate; or - there are no available boarding places at boarding schools in the student's State/Territory; or - the student is undertaking an approved specialist secondary course at a government school which meets the criteria at 28.6 and is not available in their home state; or - the student has been awarded a scholarship to a boarding school at an interstate location that has been approved by the Minister for Social Services as listed at 35.2 or 35.4; or - the student has been approved for ABSTUDY away from home entitlements on the basis of being offered an Independent Boarding School Scholarship (refer 35.1); or - the student has been approved to live away from the permanent family home under the Continuity of Study provisions set out in Chapter 32.
+- the student lives near a State/Territory border and will attend a school at a nearby interstate location; or - interstate travel is more cost effective than intrastate; or - the student has a sibling attending the interstate school who has already been approved for interstate travel on the basis it is more cost effective than intrastate travel; or - there are no available boarding places at boarding schools in the student's State/Territory; or - the student is undertaking an approved specialist secondary course at a government school which meets the criteria at 28.6 and is not available in their home state; or - the student has been awarded a scholarship to a boarding school at an interstate location that has been approved by the Minister for Families and Social Services as listed at 35.2 or 35.4; or - the student has been approved for ABSTUDY away from home entitlements on the basis of being offered an Independent Boarding School Scholarship (refer 35.1); or - the student has been approved to live away from the permanent family home under the Continuity of Study provisions set out in Chapter 32.

-Note: When assessing cost effectiveness other factors may need to be considered such as how long the travel will take, the time of day the travel is taken, the number of legs that need to be taken and the availability of appropriate transport.
+Note: When assessing cost effectiveness other factors may need to be considered such as average fare price, how long the travel will take, the time of day the travel is taken, the number of legs that need to be taken and the availability of appropriate transport.